sarahwag/irl/content/_index.md

 ##### Guiding Questions:

 1. How do we bring SJMD to our IRL communities?
-2. Who are we finding?
-3. What’s included in our MVP?
+2. What’s included in our MVP?
-4. What are the first steps we’re going to take?
+3. What are the first steps we’re going to take?